gbelanger/gb-esac-ops-grb/README.md

 The files created are:

-- obs.csv is the result of the first wget query, and the useful part of it called
+- 'obs.csv' is the result of the first wget query, and the useful part of it called
-- obs_dataOnly.csv
+- 'obs_dataOnly.csv'
-- pointings.html is the result of the second wget query, and the useful part of it called
+- 'pointings.html' is the result of the second wget query, and the useful part of it called
-- pointings_dataOnly.txt
+- 'pointings_dataOnly.txt'

 (All removed at the end of the script.)

-- email_gcn16004.txt (where the part after 'email_' is the name of the input GCN text file.)
+- 'email_gcn16004.txt' (where the part after 'email_' is the name of the input GCN text file.)